simonrolph/DECIDE-WP3-newsletter/README.md

 ### Previewing and signing up to the newsletter

 Email content can be generated in the shiny app by clicking on the 'Preview your newsletter' button.
 This should only be able to be clicked if the email and usernames have been validated.
 See the following section for further details.
 The user can choose to send the previewed newsletter to their email address.

-The user can sign up to the mailing list which adds their details to the google sheet (or edits their details if they are already signed up).
+The user can sign up to the mailing list which adds their details to the google sheet (or edits their details if they are already signed up - not implemented yet).

 ## Generating email content